pleiad/BBCTester/README.md

 ```

-## Tests files (*.test)
+## Tests files (*.bbc)

-A test file contains both a source program to be fed to the compiler and various metadata to help testing the compiler.
+A BBCTester test file contains both a source program to be fed to the compiler and various metadata to help testing the compiler.
 Here is how it looks like:
 ```
 NAME: add1